Yours to keep for the season.

 Performance and Adventure

-As with all of our long residential courses, we supply avalanche equipment as standard.
-Avalanche safety and rescue training are essential skills for any aspiring free-riders, and we focus a large part of our training on mountain safety, especially in the backcountry.
+As with all of our long residential courses, avalanche equipment is included as standard.
+Avalanche safety and rescue training are essential skills for any aspiring Freeriders.
 Our team focus on developing these skills throughout the course, and by the end of the programme, you will be able to safely navigate off-piste without a guide.

-During the programme, you will spend time race training in gates/stubbies on the Stade, in the park with freestyle coaches, in the bumps and steeps, working on Piste-Performance and of course, skiing some of the incredible freeride terrain that Val d’Isère has to offer.
+During the programme, you will spend time race training in gates/stubbies on the Stade, in the park with freestyle coaches, in the bumps, working on piste-performance and off-course skiing some of the incredible Freeride Terrain that the Three Valleys has to offer.

 We have a number of accommodation options in the resort.
 Those who book early will be able to choose which chalet they would like to be in.
 If there are dramatic differences in the quality or the location of a property this will be reflected in the cost of the course.
 Please see the booking section for more details.